ludvikkristoffersen/lock-and-key/README.md

 - [MIT License](https://github.com/ludvikkristoffersen/lock-and-key/blob/main/license.md)
 # About Lock&Key

 Lock&Key is a self-hosted, self-managed, open-source password manager.
-It provides everything you need for storing and managing your accounts securely!
+It provides everything you need to store and manage your accounts securely!

 Lock&Key is built using Python as its main language with MySQL integrated to help store and manage password entries, it's self-hosted and open-source meaning you as the consumer have full control over everything.
-The master password for each user is used for encrypting and decrypting password entries so make it strong.
+The master password for each user is used to encrypt and decrypt all user data with strong encryption to provide secure storage
 ## Features
 - **Adding account entries**: Create new or add existing account entries.
 - **Updating account entries**: Modify account entries with new information.
 - **Deleting account entries**: Remove unwanted account entries.
 - **Listing account entries**: Display a list of all or specified account entries.
 - **Password generation**: Generate random, complex passwords.
-- **Encryption**: All data securely stored with encryption.
+- **Encryption**: All data is securely stored with encryption.

 # Installation and Set Up
 ## MySQL Server Set Up